mayanklohani19/mayanklohani19/README.md

 ### Hi there 👋

-My name is Mayank Lohani, I am a Enginnering Graduate from DIT UNIVERSITY with an experience of more than 6 years.
+My name is Mayank Lohani, I am having experience of more than 6 years.
 I am skilled in Data Science, Machine Learning, Deep Learning & Application Development.
 This is my personal Github account where I upload interesting projects related to Data Science and Machine Learning.

 **Highlights**

-* Skilled in the domain of Python, Data Science, Machine Learning and Deep Learning.
+* Skilled in the domain of Python, Data Science, Machine Learning and Deep Learning, Generative AI.
 * Working as an Senior Machine Learning Engineer with Gartner.
+* Previously worked with Accenture, Fanuc.
 * Udacity Certified Data Analyst Nanodegree.
 * Neo4j Certfied Professional.
 * Undergone courses in ML, DS from 365datascience, Udemy, Coursera, Great Learning & GreyAtom.